Connect to on-premises file systems with Azure Logic Apps

 - Get file content and metadata.

 This article shows how you can connect to an on-premises file system as described by this example scenario: copy a file that's uploaded to Dropbox to a file share, and then send an email.
 To securely connect and access on-premises systems, logic apps use the on-premises data gateway.
-If you're new to logic apps, review What is Azure Logic Apps?
+If you're new to logic apps, review What is Azure Logic Apps?.
+For connector-specific technical information, see the File System connector reference.

 An Azure subscription.
 If you don't have an Azure subscription, sign up for a free Azure account.